jimb245/2PiWireGuardVPN/README.md

 The wireGuard developers are working on cross-platform apps so the usefulness of the access point approach versus apps depends on how many devices are connecting and what apps are available.
 The access point does provide an extra layer of isolation and updatable security.

-Of course installing the server on a home network won't help if the goal is to prevent snooping an ISP.
+Of course installing the server on a home network won't help if the goal is to prevent snooping by an ISP.
 For that you could consider using a cloud server.
 Reference 3. below explains how to set up a WireGuard server on a Ubuntu system, for example.
 The portable access point could be used with either server.
 On the other hand having a server with your home IP can help with some services that try to block VPN's or impose geographic restrictions.

 Software versions on the images:
 - Raspbian Stretch (March 2018)